JaimeRedondo/Mushrooms_Classification/README.md

 # Mushrooms Classification

-There are many species of mushrooms in our environment, they are located in different wooded areas of our planet, one of the countries with more richness of mushrooms is our country, Spain.
+There are many species of mushrooms in our environment, they are located in different wooded areas of our planet.
+One of the countries with more richness of mushrooms is our country, Spain.
 In this country there is a great deal of diversity, and we are going to study the mushrooms of one of the provinces where this biodiversity is most evident, Guadalajara.
 This project consists of identifying images of mushrooms from Guadalajara by applying Deep Learning, more specifically convolutional neural networks, specialised in image processing.

 # Objective